-Also active in theatre, Hausman has worked regularly for the RSC and Complicite and choreographed for the National Theatre and Chichester Festival, among others.
-She has co-directed several plays with Neil Bartlett for the Royal Court Theatre and elsewhere.
-Hausman works as a movement teacher for actors and singers at many London conservatories and in opera companies worldwide.
+Also active in theatre, Hausman has worked for companies including the Royal Shakespeare Company, Complicite, National Theatre, Old Vic and Chichester Festival, among others.
+She has co-directed several plays with Neil Bartlett for the Royal Court and elsewhere.

 Backstage films from the live relay of Le nozze di Figaro including rehearsal footage and exclusive interviews.